Terms of Reference for the High-Level Committee on Programmes

 The High-Level Committee on Programmes (HLCP) will foster coherence, cooperation and coordination on programme dimensions of strategic issues for the UN system.

-HLCP will develop and align its programme of work with that of the other pillars of CEB, the High-level Committee on Management (HLCM) and the United Nations Development Group (UNDG), to ensure proper sequencing of issues considered by one or more of the three pillars.
+HLCP will develop and align its programme of work with that of the other pillar of CEB, the High-level Committee on Management (HLCM), to ensure proper sequencing of issues.
 Such alignment aims to maximize complementarities and synergy of work of the CEB structures in support of greater system-wide coherence in realizing intergovernmental mandates.

 The HLCP Chairperson and Vice Chairperson will be appointed by CEB to serve two-year teams.
 HLCP, composed of senior staff authorized by their executive heads to take decisions on their behalf, will meet twice a year in regular session, and will hold other meetings, including videoconferences, on an as-needed basis.